fan2/mkdocs/docs/blog/posts/elf/dynamic-linking.md

 ## Dynamic Linking with Shared Libraries

-Figure 7.6 Member object ﬁles in the libvector library.
+Figure 7.6 Member object files in the libvector library.

 === "addvec.c"